Up to 50% off sofas & mattresses — limited‑time deals.

 Is a traditional sofa the same as an antique sofa?

-What are the fastest visual signs of a traditional sofa?
+What are the fastest visual signs of this look?

-Are traditional sofas comfortable for everyday TV watching?
+Are these sofas comfortable for everyday TV watching?

-How do I keep a traditional sofa from making my room look dated?
+How do I keep the room from looking dated?

 Does tufting make a sofa harder to maintain?